An Overview of Peer to Peer Lending License

 How does Peer to Peer Lending work?

 - Post Registration, Due Diligence of the individual is conducted by the Peer to Peer lending.

-- Parties who have a positive report post the process of Due Diligence which gets an approval to create their profile on the portal.
-In this manner, they can reach to other parties, interact with them and make the loan deal as per mutual agreement.
+- Parties with a positive report post the process of Due Diligence, which gets approval to create their profile on the portal.
+In this manner, they can reach out to other parties, interact with them and make the loan deal as per mutual agreement.

 - The loans can be secured or unsecured and mostly do not come under the protection of government insurance.

 - Some Peer to Peer Lending platforms can provide the facility of loan transfer like securities for the purpose of profit or debt collection.